-Introduced in 2011, pupil premium funding is based on the number of pupils in a school who have been registered for free school meals at any point in the last six years (known as 'Ever 6 FSM').
+In 2012-13, the Pupil Premium was extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

-- Opportunity to participate in additional after school clubs
+- Provide opportunity to participate in additional after school clubs

 - Staff salaries (this includes additional staff who have been employed specifically to work with Pupil Premium children, please see below)

-- Specific additional items to support the well-being and achievement of individual pupils
+- Purchase specific additional items to support the well-being and achievement of individual pupils